lymphoidcell/daily-math/README.md

 4. **Documentation**: Maintain detailed records of problems solved, methods used, and key takeaways for future reference
 5. **Application-Oriented**: Connect theoretical concepts to practical applications in ML, DL, and AI research and development
 6. **Progressive Difficulty**: Gradually increase problem complexity to continuously challenge our mathematical abilities

+In other words, LET'S AVOID GETTING BRAIN ROT!!!

 ## How to Contribute